Legal writer at TermsFeed.

 Businesses have a 30-day cure period under the CCPA, which is the amount of time they have to rectify a violation once they are made aware of it.

 The CPRA: An Overview

-The CPRA went into effect on January 1, 2023, but some of its provisions may apply to any personal information that businesses have collected from California residents since January 1st, 2022.
-The CPRA amends and adds new provisions to the CCPA.
+The CPRA is an amendment to the CCPA that went into effect on January 1, 2023, but some of its provisions may apply to any personal information that businesses have collected from California residents since January 1st, 2022.
+As noted, the CPRA amends and adds new provisions to the CCPA.

 Who the CPRA Applies to

 The CPRA applies to the same businesses that the CCPA does, except that businesses must buy, sell, or share the personal information of 100,000 or more California residents, households, or devices to fall under its scope.

 The CPRA does not apply to healthcare providers or individuals taking part in certain research studies.

 The CPRA adds the category of contractors to the list of organizations that must follow its rules.
 It requires contractors, businesses, service providers, and third parties to meet the same obligations as required by the CCPA.